The Power of Intelligent Automation to turn receipts and transactions into live, trusted financial insight

 Capture and ingestion:

 Capture can be via mobile photos, emailed invoices or bank feeds.
-AI read unstructured receipt images and turn them to the structured fields without entering it manually.
+AI reads unstructured receipt images and converts them to structured fields without manual entry.

 Categorisation and enrichment:

 Machine learning categorises merchant, expense type, project or department tag.
-Enrichment may include currency conversion and tax calculation and matching to purchase orders.
+Enrichment may include currency conversion, tax calculation and matching to purchase orders.

 Policy enforcement and anomaly detection:

-Rules engines apply spend policies as users analyze, while automated fraud and non-compliance identification instantly alert stakeholders.
-Anomaly detection models highlight suspicious expenses — whether out-of-policy amounts, unusual vendors, or repeated claims that do not fit into historical patterns.
+Rules engines apply spend policies as users submit expenses, while automated fraud and non-compliance identification instantly alert stakeholders.
+Anomaly detection models highlight suspicious expenses — whether out-of-policy amounts, unusual vendors, or repeated claims that do not fit historical patterns.

 Integration and reconciliation:

-Cleaned, grouped expenses become inputs into accounting systems, as well as payroll or expense reimbursement pipelines.
+Cleaned, grouped expenses become inputs into accounting systems, payroll and reimbursement pipelines.
 Automated reconciliation decreases backlog and enhances month-end accuracy.

 Reporting and insights:

-Dashboards, trend analysis and more are powered by aggregated expense data.
+Dashboards, trend analysis and predictive models are powered by aggregated expense data.
 AI can spot common drivers of costs, predict future spending and recommend how to shift budgets.

 A practical implementation roadmap